USS Atlanta (CL-51): Armament

 Atlanta was fitted with eight twin 5-inch gun mounts, placed in a unique configuration.
 She had three forward mounts and three aft mounts, mounted inline and increasing in height toward the midships, giving her a symmetrical appearance, with a "gap" in the middle superstructure.
-In addition, the aft battery also had one "wing-mounted" mount on each side, for a total of 16 five-inch guns.
-The firing arcs of the forward and aft batteries intersected at a very limited angle, giving her an arc of 60° in which she could fire all of her guns broadside (excluding the wing mounts).
+The aft battery also had one "wing-mounted" mount on each side, for a total of 16 five-inch guns.

+The firing arcs of the forward and aft batteries intersected at a very limited angle, giving her an arc of 60° in which she could fire all of her guns broadside, excluding the wing mounts.
 Because Atlanta was able to bring all her guns to bear only within that narrow arc, her ability to engage surface targets was limited.
-Her firing arcs were ideally suited to bringing her guns to bear on an aircraft, however, with a minimum of six guns available from any angle.
+Her firing arcs were ideally suited to bringing her guns to bear on an aircraft, with a minimum of six guns available from any angle.

 Service history

 After fitting out, Atlanta conducted shakedown training until 13 March 1942, first in Chesapeake Bay and then in Maine's Casco Bay, after which she returned to the New York Navy Yard for post-shakedown repairs and alterations.
 Adjudged to be "ready for distant service" on 31 March, the new cruiser departed New York for the Panama Canal Zone on 5 April.
 She reached Cristobal on 8 April.

-After transiting the isthmian waterway, Atlanta then cleared Balboa on 12 April with orders to reconnoiter Clipperton Island, a tiny barren, uninhabited atoll about 670 mi (1,080 km) southwest of Acapulco, Mexico, in the course of her voyage to the Hawaiian Islands, for any signs of enemy activity.
-Finding none, she ultimately reached Pearl Harbor on 23 April.
+After transiting the isthmian waterway, Atlanta cleared Balboa on 12 April with orders to reconnoiter Clipperton Island, a tiny barren, uninhabited atoll about 670 mi (1,080 km) southwest of Acapulco, Mexico, in the course of her voyage to the Hawaiian Islands, for any signs of enemy activity.
+Finding none, she reached Pearl Harbor on 23 April.